-AP Source: 7 US Open players put in ‘bubble in the bubble’
+AP source: 7 US Open players put in ‘bubble in the bubble’

 When Kerber broke to take the first game, one person — her coach — clapped.

+“It’s kind of a little bit the feeling when you play, like, practice matches,” Kerber said.

-There were seven people in Court 11′s bleachers — six after one left in the middle of the seventh game — for No. 27 Borna Coric’s 7-5, 6-3, 6-1 win over Pablo Andujar, whose complaint to chair umpire Fergus Murphy about serve-clock management were easily audible.
+There were seven people in Court 11′s bleachers — six after one left in the middle of the seventh game — for No. 27 Borna Coric’s 7-5, 6-3, 6-1 win over Pablo Andujar, whose complaint to chair umpire Fergus Murphy about serve-clock management was easily audible.

 Andujar: “In my opinion, it’s too fast. … Can you please give a little bit more (time)?”